 Correspondence to: Philipp Fischer (philipp.fischer@awi.de)

 Abstract.
-A combined year round assessment of selected oceanographic data and a macrobiotic community assessment was performed from October 2013 to November 2014 in the littoral zone of the polar fjord systems Kongsfjorden on the west coast of Svalbard (Norway).
+A combined year round assessment of selected oceanographic data and a macrobiotic community assessment was performed from October 2013 to November 2014 in the littoral zone of the polar fjord system Kongsfjorden on the west coast of Svalbard (Norway).
 A state of the art remote controlled cabled underwater observatory technology was used for daily vertical profiles of temperature, salinity and turbidity together with a stereo-optical assessment of the macrobiotic community, including fish.
 The results reveal a distinct seasonal cycle in total species abundances with a significantly higher total abundance and species richness during the polar winter when no light is available under water compared to the summer months when 24-h light is available.
 During the winter months, a temporally highly segmented community was observed with respect to species occurrence with single species dominating the winter community for restricted times.
 In contrast, the summer community showed an overall lower total abundance, as well as a significantly lower number of species.
-The study clearly demonstrates the high potential of cable connected remote controlled digital sampling devices, especially in remote areas, such as the polar fjord systems, with harsh environmental conditions and limited accessibility.
+The study clearly demonstrates the high potential of cable connected remote controlled digital sampling devices, especially in remote areas, such as polar fjord systems, with harsh environmental conditions and limited accessibility.
 A smart combination of such new digital “sampling” methods with classic sampling procedures can provide a possibility to significantly extend the sampling time and frequency especially in remote and difficult to access areas.
 This can help to provide a sufficient data density and therefore statistical power for a sound scientific analysis without increasing the invasive sampling pressure in ecologically sensitive environments.

 1 Introduction

 Kongsfjorden (78°55’N, 11°56’E) on the west coast of Spitsbergen (Fig. 1) is described as one of the best studied polar fjord systems in the Arctic (Wiencke, 2004).
 The 20–km-long ecosystem opens without a sill in a westerly direction toward the Fram straight (Hop et al., 2002) and is alternatively penetrated by warm saline Atlantic water masses from the West Spitsbergen current, by cold less saline Arctic water from the East Spitsbergen current or a mixture of both (Cottier et al., 2005).
 This bi-modal hydrographic situation leads to a complex spatio-temporal pattern in the fjord hydrography with an occasionally more Atlantic and in other instances more Arctic characteristic with respect to the water masses even in the inner fjord system (Svendsen et al., 2002).
-Due to an increased advection rate of warmer Atlantic water masses in the fjord systems over the last decade (Cottier et al. 2005), the first signs of an overall warming of the fjord system have been observed with an overall decrease in seasonal ice coverage (Walczowski et al., 2012), significant changes in the phytoplankton community (Hegseth and Tverberg, 2013; Willis et al., 2006), changes in the depth distribution of macroalgae in the shallow waters (Bartsch et al., 2016) and an increase in turbidity due to increased meltwater runoff from the glaciers (Peterson et al., 2002; Bartsch et al., 2016).
+Due to an increased advection rate of warmer Atlantic water masses in the fjord systems over the last decade (Cottier et al. 2005), the first signs of an overall warming of the fjord system have been observed with an overall decrease in seasonal ice coverage (Walczowski et al., 2012), significant changes in the phytoplankton community (Hegseth and Tverberg, 2013; Willis et al., 2006), changes in the depth distribution of macroalgae in the shallow waters (Bartsch et al., 2016), in the macrozoobenthos community (Parr at al., 2015) as well as an increase in turbidity due to increased meltwater runoff from the glaciers (Peterson et al., 2002; Bartsch et al., 2016).
 Although Renaud et al. (2011) and Voronkov et al. (2013) have recently started to study the food-chain length, trophic levels and the main feeding groups in Kongsfjorden, our knowledge on the temporal and spatial dynamics of the higher trophic levels of the food web is still extremely limited (Stempniewicz et al., 2007).
 Therefore, important knowledge gaps such as a lack of quantitative data on production, abundance of key prey species, and the role of advection on the biological communities in the fjord still exist (Hop et al., 2002).